-To correct the auto-modified values to your own values:
+To correct the auto-modified values to your own values, follow these steps:

 - 1. Open the sm.log file. - 2.
 Search for -dup and locate a message that resembles the following:

 RTE I scan: fix duplicates, changed column COLUMN_NAME in TABLE_NAME to new value: ORIGINAL-dup1